sveltia/sveltia-cms/README.md

    - You can remove `local_backend` from your configuration, as it will be ignored by Sveltia CMS.
 1. Launch the local development server for your frontend framework, typically with `npm run dev` or `pnpm dev`.
 1. Open `http://localhost:[port]/admin/index.html` with Chrome or Edge.
    - The port number varies by framework.
-Check the output from the previous step.
+Check the terminal output from the previous step.
    - The `127.0.0.1` address can also be used instead of `localhost`.
    - If your CMS instance is not located under `/admin/`, use the appropriate path.
    - Other Chromium-based browsers may also work.
 Brave user?
 [See below](#enabling-local-development-in-brave).